gscanlon21/a-workout-a-day/Web/wwwroot/images/variation/animated/_README.md

-﻿## Adding Static/Animated Images
+﻿## Adding Animated Images

-License a stock image from a stock image site.
-Try to find a video with 30fps.
+License a stock video from a stock video site (sa. https://stock.adobe.com).
+- Try to find a video with 30fps.
+- Try to find a video with little background movement.
+Only the subject should be moving.
+- Try to find a video that naturally loops.
+- Try to find a video with adaquate lighting.

 ### Converting a .mov video to a .webp animated image